dhellmann/pymotw-3/source/os/index.rst

    :caption:
    :start-after: #end_pymotw_header

-The return value is a list of all of the named members of the directory given.
+The return value is an unsorted list of all of the named members of the directory given.
 No distinction is made between files, subdirectories, or symlinks.